Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 They acquire their name because they construct their nests in shady areas, such as behind rocks or in logs, and this is also where they do so.

-Although they will eat butterflies if they are readily available, this component of their diet is not one of their top choices.
+Although they will eat butterflies if they are readily available, this diet component is not one of their top choices.

 19. Black-Eared Mouse

-The black-eared mouse is a species of mouse that lives in areas of Asia and Africa.
-It is a very little rodent and one of the animals that eat butterflies.
+The black-eared mouse is a small rodent that lives in areas of Asia and Africa.
+It eats butterflies.

 Mice of this type can seem brown or gray and have black spots on the tops of their ears.